dabapps/django-zen-queries/README.md

 ### How does it work?

-Probably best not to ask.
+For Django 2.0 or later, it uses the [Database Instrumentation](https://docs.djangoproject.com/en/2.2/topics/db/instrumentation/) features.
+For earlier versions of Django, probably best not to ask.

 ### Installation